PkmX/hpbar/README.md

 ## Notes for Modders

 To support customized names for monsters in your mod, simply add the name to be displayed in the `TAG` property of the monster actor.
+Monsters with the `BOSS` flag set is also tracked by default regardless of its HP.

 ## Changelogs